mdcssw/ffm_test_with_rknn/blogpost.md

 Since it has a strong focus on native library linking, let's link some libraries!
 Notice that the following are full examples.
-They are compilable and executable with a JDK 22, such as this one: **TODOLINK**.
+They are compilable and executable with a JDK 22, such as this [JDK22](https://adoptium.net/de/temurin/releases/?version=22).

 ### Find some native code